mingyu-lu/mingyu-lu.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

-Hi!I am a Taiwanese physician and Master of Biomedical Informatics specializing AI/ML application to clinical application.
+Hi!I am a Clinical Data Scientist at Philips Research North America.
+Prior to joining Philips, I was a postdoctoral researcher at [Laboratory for Computational Physiology](https://lcp.mit.edu/) at MIT and completed a MD degree at Kaohsiung Medical School and a Master of Biomedical Informatics at Harvard Medcial School.

 ## Research Interest